raae/queen.raae.codes/content/emails-olavea/2022-02-15-markdown/index.md

 `;

 export default ComponentName;
 ```

+&nbsp;
-For the long version, watch [Sunday's OlaCast on YouTube](https://youtu.be/rPiQi_bOk8s)
+For the long version, watch [Sunday's OlaCast](https://youtu.be/rPiQi_bOk8s) on YouTube.

+&nbsp;
 💪😺👍
-Keep your skill-building-ship afloat this week!
+Keep your skill-builder-ship afloat this week!
 ⛵🔧🏴‍☠️

 Ola Vea
 Cap'n of his own skill-builder-ship